Become a Careline Team Volunteer

-While Careline Volunteers display some of the same skills as counselors, we are not a qualified counselling service.
-We provide all the training free of charge through our three-hour training morning on selected Saturdays as well as one-on-one Mentoring and Webinar based training sessions to continually upskill our volunteers.
+While Careline Volunteers display some of the same skills as counsellors, we are not a qualified counselling service.
+We provide all the training free of charge through our three-hour training morning on selected Saturdays as well as one-on-one Mentoring and Webinar based training sessions to continually up-skill our volunteers.

 The Careline Volunteers Crisis & Prayer support line receives over 30,000 calls in a year Australia-wide from people wanting to have a confidential chat and to receive prayer about something that they are facing in life.
 If you would like to be part of this Amazing ministry, praying and sharing the love & hope of Jesus with our caller, Please fill out your details.

 Training is done at a three-hour Saturday morning event to make it easy for you to become qualified and prepares team members for every aspect of The Careline Volunteers.
 The final stage of training involves scenario practice, which is conducted over the phone.
 So wherever you live in Australia, it is possible to become a part of The Careline Volunteers.

 “I thought the Careline online training was excellent and very easy to follow.
 The course was very informative and gave me all the information I required to gain an understanding of what the Careline was about and what was expected of me as a Careline Volunteer.”
 Careline Volunteer

 Following the completion of the training, The Careline Team requires a 6 month commitment to joining the team.
 In the first 3 months, fortnightly debriefing appointments are scheduled.
 Following this, the requirement of all team members is a monthly debriefing appointment, which can be conducted over the phone.